mariomac/gostream/README.md

 Streams aren't the fastest options.
 They are aimed for complex workflows where you can sacrifice few microseconds for the sake of code organization and readability.
-Also disclaimer: functional streams aren't always the most readable option.
+Also disclaimer: functional streams don't have to always be the most readable option.

 The following results show the difference in performance for an arbitrary set of operations in an imperative form versus the functional form using streams (see